DooDesch/Maisheim/README.md

-# Test
+# Maisheim

-This is just a test collection
+This is a Modpack, used on the XTC Server